janosgyerik/mediabox/README.md

 - mutagen: used to get music file meta data, supports many audio formats
 - webplayer by Yahoo!: the current media player, but it would be great to change this to a pure html5 implementation without Flash
-- openid + whitelisting + invites: only invited ppl can login, via openid

 Planned features (most important at the top)
 --------------------------------------------
-- openid + whitelisting + invites: only invited ppl can login, via openid

 - Change the navigation: instead of page reloads folder by folder, load the entire collection on the client side into backbone objects and use js to navigate artists and albums.
 - Search!